 The NuukBasic programme was initiated in 2007 by the National Environmental Research Institute, Aarhus University, in cooperation with the Greenland Institute of Natural Resources.
-NuukBasic is funded by the Danish Energy Agency and the Danish Environmental Protection Agency as part of the environmental support programme DANCEA - Danish Cooperation for Environment in the Arctic.
+NuukBasic is funded by the Danish Energy Agency and the Danish Environmental Protection Agency.
 The present manual describes methods and sampling procedures of the subprogram BioBasis.
 The manual is updated regularly.
 The latest version can always be found at www.g-e-m.dk.